mmbman/Katagiri/1988-08-13-The-Way-of-Precept-Practice-Restraint-and-Extermination.md

 >
 > (From *Bonmokyo Ryakusho*, Kyōgō’s commentary on the *Brahmajala Sutra*.)

-There are two points: *precept* refers to *restraint* and *extermination*, and Kyōgō Zen Master comments on this.
+There are two points: *precept* refers to *restraint* and *extermination*.
+Kyōgō Zen Master comments on this.

-[...]
-What is the precept originally?
+So [about restraint]: What is the precept originally?
 Is the precept made by someone, or are precepts produced by some divinity or spirit, or whatever it is?

 Here it says, “In attaining enlightenment under the Bodhi tree Shakyamuni Buddha fruited the precepts.”
 So when Shakyamuni became Buddha, to become buddha is the contents of the precepts; he expressed, manifested, unfolded his experience of enlightenment, of becoming Buddha, then that is [the precepts].
-That’s why in attaining enlightenment – “attaining enlightenment” means becoming buddha - under the Bodhi tree, then Shakyamuni Buddha fruited the precepts.
+That’s why in attaining enlightenment – “in attaining enlightenment” means “in becoming Buddha” - under the Bodhi tree, then Shakyamuni Buddha fruited the precepts.
 So precepts come naturally because precepts are the contents of Buddha’s life.
-In other words, precepts are Buddha’s life, Buddha’s life are precepts; no difference between them.
+In other words, precepts *are* Buddha’s life, Buddha’s life are precepts; no difference between them.

 So that is [why] Kyōgō Zen master says here, “In attaining enlightenment under Bodhi tree Shakyamuni Buddha fruited the precepts.”
 Shakyamuni Buddha did not try to fruit the precepts; *fruit* is [that] naturally something is matured, nurtured.
 Not only by one person; no, you cannot mature anything [that way], you cannot ripen anything by yourself.
 You need lots of help.
 You know, others: trees, birds, all sentient beings, past, present, future.
-All sentient beings, *then* something is ripened.
+All sentient beings [are there], *then* something is ripened.

 You can see the fruit on the tree.
-You say, “Oh, fruit.”
-No one pays attention to the depth of the fruit’s life; how fruit becomes fruit.
-We don’t pay attention to it.
+You say, “Oh, fruit!”
+No one pays attention to the depth of the fruit’s life, how fruit becomes fruit; we don’t pay attention to it.
 And then immediately we pick it up and eat it.
 That is really a hungry ghost attitude, you know? *[There are some chuckles.]*

 That is important: A precept is not something produced or created by somebody or something.
 Realization of the whole universe, how it is going: fruit ripens.
 The person’s life, tree’s life, and all sentient beings, that is called *precept*, we say.
 First, you should remember this [point].

-####
+#### 9:01

 But if you say *precept*, I think there are two meanings.
 One is *restraint*, and also *extermination*.
 Two points there.
 So let’s look the meaning of the *restraint*.
 What is *restraint*?